 Micro Drive Gearing

-Microdrive gearing accounts for the bike’s efficiency especially when it comes to steep terrain.
-This function also provides the Redline Roam with torque, speed, and strength which leads to incredible performance.
+This function also provides the Redline Rival with torque, speed, and strength which leads to incredible performance.

 Reliable Braking System

-• Redline Roam Bikes are generally affordable
+- Redline Rival Bikes are generally affordable.

-• The bikes are designed with a tilted saddle that makes them comfortable and shock-absorbent
+- The bikes are designed with a tilted saddle that makes them comfortable and shock-absorbent.

-• This model displays fast acceleration facilitated by a high-performance gear system
+- This model displays fast acceleration facilitated by a high-performance gear system.

-• The bike is light and weight
+- The bike is light and weight.

-• Doesn’t have the best downhill riding performance
+- Doesn’t have the best downhill riding performance.

-The Diamondback Grind Pro derives a lot of fame from its sturdy and durable steel frame.
+The Elite BMX Bicycle derives a lot of fame from its sturdy and durable steel frame.
 Along with 20-inch diameter wheels this model is perfectly suited for young, aspiring riders.

-Every feature in the Diamondback makes it a robust bike that excels even in off-road conditions.
+Every feature in the Elite makes it a robust bike that excels even in off-road conditions.
 Some of the characteristics of this budget entry bike include the following:

 Fast and Responsive Braking System